beetbox/beets/docs/reference/pathformat.rst

   the second argument.
 Otherwise, returns the third argument if specified (or nothing if ``falsetext`` is left off).

+Plugins can extend beets with more template functions (see :ref:`writing-plugins`).

 Syntax Details
 --------------